-A key role the College has, is to prepare you for the University and studying in Higher Education.
-One of the key differences you may find between Navitas UPE environments and School/College is the independent learning culture in place within higher education.
+A key role ICRGU has, is to prepare you for the University and studying in Higher Education.
+One of the key differences you may find between Navitas UPE environments and ICRGU is the independent learning culture in place within higher education.
 This culture applies to disabled and non-disabled students alike.